ABOUT PROFESSOR MADISON

 As a researcher and teacher, Professor Madison focuses on institutions for producing, storing, and distributing knowledge.
 The scope of his writing includes information, data, creativity, innovation, and art; it ranges from the development of research universities to patent history, from the law of fair use and production of conceptual art to legal rules governing data, network security, and computer software.
 He is the author of more than 50 journal articles and book chapters, the co-author of The Law of Intellectual Property (Wolters Kluwer, 5th edition 2017), and the co-editor of Governing Knowledge Commons (Oxford University Press, 2014), Governing Medical Knowledge Commons (Cambridge University Press, 2017), and Governing Smart Cities as Knowledge Commons (Cambridge University Press, forthcoming 2022).

 Professor Madison is the co-founder of the global research network titled the Workshop on Governing Knowledge Commons and the global law reform platform titled Future Law Works.
 A social media creator and publisher for nearly 20 years, he is also the co-founder and co-host of The Future Law Podcast.
-He is an Affiliate Researcher with the Ostrom Workshop at Indiana University and with the EDHEC Business School Augmented Law Institute in Lille, France.
+He is an Affiliate Researcher with the Ostrom Workshop at Indiana University, with the EDHEC Business School Augmented Law Institute in Lille, France, and with the Center for Governance and Markets at the University of Pittsburgh.
 He holds a secondary appointment as Professor in the University of Pittsburgh Clinical and Translational Science Institute (CTSI).

 His awards and distinctions include the Chancellor’s Distinguished Teaching Award at Pitt, a fellowship from the Educating Tomorrow’s Lawyers project at the Institute for the Advancement of the American Legal System (IAALS) in Denver, and election to membership in the American Law Institute in 2016.
 In 2014, he was awarded the Yale Medal by Yale University.